How to use Silicon Valley Express Lanes

 During normal Express Lane operations, solo drivers can use the Express Lanes with a FasTrak transponder.
 Solo drivers will be charged the posted toll amount, which varies dynamically based on the level of congestion.
 The minimum toll amount is $0.30, and the maximum is $8.00.

-When traffic is heavy on the 237-880 interchange, the Express Lanes can go into "HOV ONLY mode".
+When traffic is heavy, the Express Lanes can go into "HOV ONLY mode".
 This means the lane is no longer open to solo drivers paying the toll with FasTrak.

 During HOV ONLY mode, only vehicles with three or more passengers, motorcycles, and clean air vehicles with appropriate decals can use the Express Lanes.
 When "HOV ONLY" is posted on the toll message sign, a solo driver who enters the Express Lane can be issued an HOV lane violation citation of $491.